Introduction

 Isolate Opponents

-Another objective of three-betting is to isolate opponents, particularly those in late position or the blinds, with weaker holdings.
-By making a significant re-raise, the three-bettor discourages other players from entering the pot, effectively narrowing the field to fewer opponents.
-This increases the chances of winning the pot uncontested or in a heads-up situation, where the three-bettor's strong hand has a higher likelihood of holding up.
+Another objective of three-betting is to isolate opponents with weaker holdings, particularly those in late position or the blinds.
+By significantly re-raising, the three-bettor discourages other players from entering the pot, effectively narrowing the field to fewer opponents.
+This increases the chances of winning the pot uncontested or in a heads-up situation, where the three-bettor's strong hand is more likely to hold up.

 Apply Pressure

-Three-betting is a form of aggression that puts pressure on opponents and forces them to make tough decisions.
+Three-betting is a form of aggression that pressures opponents and forces them to make tough decisions.
 Players who consistently three-bet assertively create a dynamic where opponents are less likely to play back at them without strong hands.
-This allows the three-bettor to control the pace of the game and exploit opponents who fold too frequently or who make mistakes under pressure.
+This allows the three-bettor to control the game's pace and exploit opponents who fold too frequently or make mistakes under pressure.

 Balance and Deception